-This document provides requirements for training, certification and documentation pertaining to Pre-Scented Canines - Location Check within the detector dog community.
+This document provides requirements for training, certification and documentation pertaining to Canine Detection of Humans: An Aged Trail Using Pre-scented Canines within the detector dog community.
 This document serves as the progression of that effort.
-The goal is for the canine to use a specific person's scent on a scent article to check a location and to either follow an associated scent trail to this specific person or a location connected with this person while discriminating from all non-associated scent trails, or to correctly demonstrate the absence of an associated scent trail.
+Prior to the start of the search, the canine is "scented" on an object (scent article) containing the target's scent.
+The canine works from an article to either a person or a location associated with that person.
+The goal is for the canine to detect and use a specific person's scent on a scent article to either search for and follow an associated scent trail to this specific person or a location connected with this person while discriminating from all non-associated scent trails, or to correctly demonstrate the absence of an associated scent trail.
 Canines used in this discipline are typically deployed in search and rescue and forensic investigative functions, and typically not in immediate apprehension functions.

 This document was revised, prepared, and finalized as a standard by the Dogs and Sensors Consensus Body of the AAFS Standards Board.
-The draft of this standard was developed by the Dogs and Sensors Subcommittee of the Organization of Scientific Area Committees (OSAC) for Forensic Science based on the Scientific Working Group on Dog and Orthogonal Detector Guidelines (SWGDOG) approved document SWGDOG SC 9 - Human Scent Dogs - Pre-scented canines.
+The draft of this standard was developed by the Dogs and Sensors Subcommittee of the Organization of Scientific Area Committees (OSAC) for Forensic Science, based on the Scientific Working Group on Dog and Orthogonal detector Guidelines (SWGDOG) approved SWGDOG SC 9 - Human Scent Dogs Pre-Scented Canine - Aged Trail Search1.